-A road trip from California to Arizona is one of the most epic and beautiful road trip options you could choose.
-Below is a customizable itinerary that can be enjoyed in 12 days (or longer!).
-Beginning in Los Angeles, your California and Arizona desert road trip will take you through some of the most beautiful and untouched land that the United States has to offer.
-However long you choose, your road trip from California to Arizona will be unforgettable!
+A road trip from California to Arizona is one of the most epic and beautiful routes you could choose.
+Beginning in Los Angeles, your California and Arizona desert road trip will take you through some of the most pristine and untouched landscapes that the United States has to offer.
+Let’s dive into your unforgettable road trip from California to Arizona now!

 Pin Me for Later!